cobraa9/Network_Scanner_1.0.0/README.md

-# Network Scanner Tool (Nmap)💻
+# Network Scanner Tool (1.0)💻

-## Overview 🛡️🔎
+## Overview 🛡️

 The **Network Scanner Tool** is a Python-based cybersecurity tool designed to scan networks, detect open ports, identify running services, and assess potential vulnerabilities.
-This tool is ideal for network pen testers, cybersecurity researchers, and network administrators who want to analyze and secure their networks. 🖥️🔌
+This tool is ideal for cybersecurity researchers, and network security students who want to analyze their networks. 🖥️🔌

 ## Features 🎯